Welcome to the Kyabirwa School and Community Volunteer Project!

 The new dam drowned the famous Bujagali Falls so many tourist activities such as white water rafting ceased.
-The infrastructure of tourist services around the Falls suffered but the local people since developed other sports on the now Bujagali Lake.
-Slowly things are improving again.
+The infrastructure of tourist services suffered, but the local people since developed other sports on the now Bujagali Lake.
+Slowly things have improved a little.

 The Head Teacher of Kyabirwa Primary School is Robinah Musakira.
 Our Volunteer Project Manager, Moses Owino, is one of our 20 teachers.

 There are about 1100 children at the school, with classes ranging from 45 to 100 pupils.
 Numbers vary during the year depending on families' finances and farming needs.

 Rural schools are the poorest in Uganda, but our buildings look fine at first glance.
 Without this project we would have had a total lack of everything and even now basic resources are still needed.